Juniper/splitcopy/README.md

 # Splitcopy

 Improves file transfer rates when copying files to/from JUNOS/EVO/Linux/BSD hosts.
-It achieves this by spliting a file into chunks, transferring the chunks to the remote host and recombining them.
+It achieves this by splitting a file into chunks, transferring the chunks to the remote host and recombining them.

-At a minumum, sshd must be running on the remote host.
+At a minimum, sshd must be running on the remote host.
 On JUNOS/EVO this requires 'system services ssh' configuration.

 If using ftp to copy files (default) then an ftp daemon must be running on the remote host.